Bulking broken down

-Before we get to to the million-dollar question, let’s talk about “bulking”.
-Lean bulking is such a misunderstood concept that most people who start a bulk end up gaining a belly.
-For a few minutes, forget everything you’ve been told about bulking by the bros.
+One of the most common terms that you will hear in the gym is “bulking”.
+It is such a broad term, and it is typically broken down into two different types which are lean bulking and dirty bulking.
+Lean bulking is such a misunderstood concept that most people who start a bulk end up gaining excess body fat.
+For a few minutes, forget everything you’ve been told about bulking.

-Bulking cycle is a period of time where you eat surplus calories to gain muscle mass and strength.
-The sad and inevitable part of a bulking program is that an aggressive caloric surplus state will invariably lead you to put on body fat.
+Bulking cycle is a period of time where you eat a surplus of calories to gain both muscle mass as well as strength.
+The sad and inevitable part of a typical bulking program is that an aggressive caloric surplus state will invariably lead you to put on body fat, sometimes more than you would like.

 In an effective bulking plan, you should be increasing your training intensity and frequency.
-Adding more load and volume will provide ample stimulation to your muscles and will make sure you’re not adding too much to your fat reserves.
+Adding more load and volume will provide ample stimulation to your muscles and will make sure you’re not adding too much to your fat reserves, this is typically known as the “lean bulk”.

-Like all good things, a bulking period has to come to an end.
-In the “cutting” phase you will cut the fluff from your body by adding HIIT cardio to your training program and by cutting the carbs and fats from your diet.
+Like all good things, a bulking period eventually has to come to an end, and typically there will be a cutting phase to follow.
+In the “cutting” phase you will cut the fluff from your body by adding HIIT cardio to your training program and by cutting the carbs and fats from your diet, and this will reveal the muscle mass that you have added during your bulking phase.

 Don’t Eat Like It’s The Last Meal of Your Life

 Some people think that a bulking diet is synonymous with cheat meals.
-You can’t and shouldn’t eat anything you can get your hands on.
+You can’t nor should you eat anything and everything you can get your hands on.
 Just like any other bodybuilding program, you’ll have to follow a strict diet plan for a lean and clean bulk.
+Eating larger amounts of clean food helps with adding quality size and can help to keep everything in check, such as energy and hormone levels.

 A Bulk is Not For Everyone